Let’s begin learning the Hiragana alphabet!

-At the beginning, I will show you how to read Hiragana letters.
-In the later session, I will show you how to memorize them easily and quickly.
+In the beginning, I will show you how to read Basic Hiragana alphabet letters.

-Here is the list.
-You can see Roman alphabets in the table.
+Here is the Hiragana chart.
+You can see the Roman alphabets in the table.
 It’s called Romaji, which offers you a hint of how to pronounce the letters.
 But don’t rely on them too much.
 I will explain the reason later.

 You can download the Booklet “Hiragana Katakana Charts”.

-Let’s read Hiragana together.
-Please listen to the audio and repeat afterwards.
+Let’s read the Hiragana alphabet together.
+Please listen to the audio and repeat afterward.

-The pronunciation of 2nd letter, “し” is a bit tricky.
-Romaji is “shi” but it’s different from English “sh” sound.
+The pronunciation of the 2nd letter, “し” is a bit tricky.
+Romaji is “shi” but it’s different from the English “sh” sound.
 That’s the reason not to rely on Romaji too much.

 To pronounce “し”, make your tongue close to the roof of the mouth near the front teeth (this place is called alveolar) and breathe out.
 Don’t make your lips tense and round.
 Please show us your smile!